Arul6851/Arul6851/README.md

 # 💫 About Me:

 📖 Currently studying Computer Science.
-Engineering at LICET, Chennai.<br>💻 I love working on Backend and DevOps.<br>📝 Tech Stack : SpringBoot, ExpressJS, FastAPI, Docker, HTML, CSS, JavaScript.<br>🏃🏼‍♂️ I play table tennis🏓 and chess♟️ at leisure and also a bit of football ⚽<br>🏍️ Love to go on long rides in my bike but hate the cost of fuel lmao.<br>⚒️ Trying to work more on my designing, frontend expertise and a bit of AI/ML.
+Engineering at LICET, Chennai.<br>💻 I love working on Backend and DevOps.<br>🏃🏼‍♂️ I play table tennis🏓 and chess♟️ at leisure and also a bit of football ⚽<br>🏍️ Love to go on long rides in my bike but hate the cost of fuel lmao.<br>⚒️ Trying to work more on my designing, frontend expertise and a bit of AI/ML.

 ## 🌐 Socials: